 5. VR resistance

 Here we are already in more recent times, we are talking about 2019.
-And it has generated frenzied activity in the online VR community.
-People exchanged tips on how to find shortcuts by climbing, how to use heavy objects to block doors, etc. In short, everyone has tried to play in ways that the creators did not anticipate.
+And it has generated a frenzied activity in the online VR community.
+People exchanged tips on how to find shortcuts by climbing, how to use heavy objects to block doors, etc. In short, everyone tried to play the game in ways that the creators didn't anticipate.

 New goals, new problems, however.
 The problem in this case is represented by motion sickness.
 I believe it is a consequence of the push-back model.
 When you quickly lift an object too heavy to lift, when interacting with others in ways that affect physics, etc. that constant "push back" seems to create nausea.

 Boneworks tells us that we will need devices that can handle muscle impulses and neural signals to solve these challenges and move closer to merged reality.
 High resolution displays, lighter VR headsets and tactile gloves won't eliminate this problem.

 Perhaps the last tangible step towards fused reality will be the explosion of a full, complete augmented reality.

 Think about what was said earlier about ping pong.
 With some friends physically present you could digitally "evoke" a table, rackets and balls.
 They would appear as if out of nowhere (perhaps on very light new generation viewers).
 And the physical experience of playing together with real people in the same place would be pretty much like the real thing.
 Experiences like this will evolve to become much more realistic.